Minemaker0430/ExplorersOfSkyOrigins/README.md

 # Known Issues
  - Personality Quiz Code is very much Spaghetti Code right now, will fix later :v
  - Personality Quiz doesn't have the Aura Cutscene (Might Not Fix)
+ - Intro Cutscene is missing assets and needs to be polished later (Missing BGM & FX)
+ - Many BGs need to be resized
+ - Intro Cutscene is unfinished

 # Installation
  - Get PMDO from https://github.com/audinowho/PMDODump/releases